-This cake was one my mom made often when my sister and I were children and we loved it!
+This cake was one my mom made often when my sister and I were children and I loved it!
 She took it to a lot of church pot lucks and things of that nature.
 I never really understood why it had pudding in the title since there is no actual pudding in the cake, thus the quotes.
-This is my take on yet another of my Mom's classics.
-It's moist, fruity and delicious!
+This is my take on yet another of my Mom’s classics.
+It’s moist, fruity and delicious!

 What You’ll Need For The Cake:

 2 cups of unbleached all purpose flour

 1 – 20 oz. can crushed pineapple packed in juice, undrained (If you don’t have crushed pineapple or tidbits, you can take a 20 ounce can of chunk pineapple and process it in your food processor.)

 In large bowl mix flour, sugar, baking soda and salt until incorporated.
 Dump in remaining ingredients and stir until just mixed.
 Pour into a 13 X 9 inch baking dish that has been sprayed with non-stick spray and bake for 30-35 minutes, or until golden brown on top.

 1 cup organic cane sugar

 1/2 cup of butter